Women's suffrage in the United States: Southern strategy

 The Constitution required 34 states (three-fourths of the 45 states in 1900) to ratify an amendment, and unless the rest of the country was unanimous there had to be support from at least some of the 11 ex-Confederate states for the Amendment to succeed.
 The South was the most conservative region and always gave the least support for suffrage.
 There was little or no suffrage activity in the region until the late nineteenth century.
 Aileen S. Kraditor identifies four distinctly Southern characteristics that contributed to the South's reticence.
 First, Southern white men held to traditional values regarding women's public roles.
 Second, the Solid South was tightly controlled by the Democratic Party, so playing the two parties against each other was not a feasible strategy.
 Third, strong support for states' rights meant there was automatic opposition to a federal constitutional amendment.
 Fourth, Jim Crow attitudes meant that expansion of the vote to women, which would have included black women, was strongly opposed.
-Three more western territories became states by 1912, helping the pro-Amendment numbers, that now required 36 states out of 48.
+Three more Western territories became states by 1912, helping the pro-Amendment numbers, that now required 36 states out of 48.
 In the end, Tennessee was the critical 36th state to ratify on August 18, 1920.

-Mildred Rutherford, president of the Georgia United Daughters of the Confederacy and leader of the National Association Opposed to Woman Suffrage made clear the opposition of elite white women to suffrage in a 1914 speech to the state legislature:
+Mildred Rutherford, president of the Georgia United Daughters of the Confederacy and leader of the National Association Opposed to Woman Suffrage, made clear the opposition of elite white women to suffrage in a 1914 speech to the Georgia state legislature:

 The women who are working for this measure are striking at the principle for which their fathers fought during the Civil War.
 Woman's suffrage comes from the North and the West and from women who do not believe in state's rights and who wish to see negro women using the ballot.
 I do not believe the state of Georgia has sunk so low that her good men can not legislate for women.
 If this time ever comes then it will be time for women to claim the ballot.

 Elna Green points out that, "Suffrage rhetoric claimed that enfranchised women would outlaw child labor, pass minimum-wage and maximum-hours laws for women workers, and establish health and safety standards for factory workers."
 The threat of these reforms united planters, textile mill owners, railroad magnates, city machine bosses, and the liquor interest in a formidable combine against suffrage.